From personal health and fitness opportunities to intercollegiate sports, Westmont offers a variety of athletic options.

 Call us for an appointment at x6031, visit us in person on the top floor of the library, or check our website where you’ll find lots of information about everything we do.

 Believing that the call to be a redemptive and diverse community is rooted in scripture and evident in God’s creation, we provide resources and support to encourage open dialogue, to develop intercultural maturity and competence, and to foster authentic relationships among students of all backgrounds.
-We are committed to educating our campus on the historical and current realities and benefits that come with diversity, to supporting students of color for their social and academic success, and to celebrating our different heritages and cultures for all to enjoy and appreciate.
+We are committed to supporting students of color for their social and academic success, and to celebrating our different heritages and cultures for all to enjoy and appreciate.
+Our office is also called to educate the community and create more awareness around diversity, social and racial justice, and multicultural identity.

 Campus Life Office

-The campus life office provides advisory support and training for student leaders involved in the Westmont College Student Association, Campus Life Programming Interns, Westmont Student Ministries (WSM), Potter’s Clay, Urban Initiative, Spring Sing and Emmaus Road.
+The Campus Life Office provides advisory support and training for student leaders involved in the Westmont College Student Association, Westmont Activities Council (WAC), student ministries, Potter’s Clay, Urban Initiative, Spring Sing and Emmaus Road.
 This support and training involves collaborating with faculty and staff to ensure a cohesive learning experience.
 The Campus Life Office also directs new-student orientation and provides leadership to coordinate other co-curricular, educational programming.

 Campus Pastor’s Office